Predicting 11 Roster Changes During the Final MLP Waiver Period

 The MLP season has flown by.
 There have already been five events, with 111/200 (55%) matches in the Premier Level having been played.

-NOTE: This article is very different from other pundits, in that this is predicted what I think WILL happen during the next five days.
+NOTE: This article is very different from other pundits, in that this is predicting what I think WILL happen during the next five days.
 This is not what I think SHOULD happen.
 There is a big difference here.

 Recap of the first five MLP events of 2025